NLnetLabs/routinator/source/interactive.rst

 using the :subcmd:`validate` subcommand and by supplying the ASN and prefix.
 A validation run will be started before returning the result, making sure you get the latest information.
-If you would like a result from the current cache, you can use the :option:`--noupdate` option.
+If you would like a result from the current cache, you can use the :option:`--noupdate` option:

 .. code-block:: text